The Alternative to RAG

 250 rows / sec on a single worker, peak RSS under 1.5 GB.
 End-to-end scan of 100k OASST1 and 100k military corpora.
 Real benchmark, not a marketing number.

-Supports JSONL, CSV, and JSON · Up to 50MB · No account needed
+Supports JSONL, CSV, and JSON · Up to 50MB · Local validators free; AI-judge cleaning $5 / 200 rows

 Three lines to your first training run.